zzw-zwzhang/TimeGAN-pytorch/README.md

 Jinsung Yoon, Daniel Jarrett

-This version is a correction of [zzw-zwzhang's version](https://github.com/zzw-zwzhang/TimeGAN-pytorch)
+This version is a correction of [zzw-zwzhang's version](https://github.com/zzw-zwzhang/TimeGAN-pytorch), and before my modification, the program just could not run properly.

 ## Dependencies